jackyko1991/Parent-Vessel-Reconstruction/README.md

 This is the C++ implementation of [VMTK PARENT VESSEL RECONSTRUCTION](http://www.vmtk.org/tutorials/ParentVesselReconstruction.html).
 The main objective of the software is to reconstruct parent vessel from aneurysm one.
 Detail theory can be found from [Ford's publication](https://www.birpublications.org/doi/epub/10.1259/bjr/67593727)

-**Note: Clipping section now is identified manually with given clipping center and length for robustness**
+**Note: Clipping section now is identified manually with given clipping center and length for robustness.
+Only forward centerline is required for both lateral and bifurcation type aneurysm.**

 ## Usage
 Example usage: `./Parent-Vessel-Reconstruction.exe <vessel-surface-path> <centerline-path> <output-directory>`